Skip to content

 You can be reassured that here at DCH&AC welfare is taken seriously.

-UKA take the lead for Safeguarding across the sport of athletics and running for the UK.
+UK Athletics (UKA) take the lead for safeguarding across the sports of both athletics and running in the UK.
 They set the policies, procedures and regulations for the sport – setting out minimum standards of expectations, such as codes of conduct, procedures to follow for dealing with child protection concerns, other welfare issues or complaints, and to ensure that England Athletics, clubs and associations meet their statutory responsibilities to safeguard and protect children and adults.

 As part of England Athletics, DCH&AC hope that everyone in the sport has a positive experience.
 Together we are committed to protecting everyone in the club so if you have any concerns about the safety of a coach, official, volunteer, athlete or runner please report your concerns to us.